-The LTM4630 is internally compensated to be stable over all operating conditions.
-Table 4 provides a guide line for input and output capacitances for several operating conditions.
-The Linear Technology μ Module Power Design Tool will be provided for transient and stability analysis.
+The LTM4630-1 has a built-in 10pF high frequency filter cap from COMP to SGND for each output.
+An external RC filtering circuit is required to achieve fast Type II control loop compensation.
+Table 4 provides a guide line for input, output capacitances and RC comp values for several operating conditions.
+The Linear Technology $\mu\text{Module Power}$ Design Tool (LTpowerCADTM) will be provided for transient and stability analysis.
 The V{FB} pin is used to program the output voltage with a single external resistor to ground.
 A differential remote sense amplifier is available for sensing the output voltage accurately on one of the outputs at the load point, or in parallel operation sensing the output voltage at the load point.